vishaldhiman28/Face_Recognition_Tensorflow_Keras_VGGFace/README.md

 About Data:

 I have image data of a total of six person (including me).
 All data is present in the Data folder.
 The data folder contains three sub folder train, test and prediction images.
-Also, it contains one saved model(which I got after training my model on 6 classes).

 6: Person are as:
    { 1: Myself (Vishal Dhiman),